tsackton/taelgar/People/Maseauns/Narrisa de Abadelle.md

 need to pull in info from emails and session notes; plus decide what I want to do with her other peple
 From Maseau, member of the order of charitable wanderer. trapped in feywild for a year in amberglow

-[[Marcel de Valarin]] - head of the order good friends with [[Cedric Cyfenwid]] a paladin of th Wyrdling from Tyrwingha.
-Perhaps lovers?
 %%